Mohammedissa1998/z-commerce/README.md

 This file explains this project.
 It contains information that is commonly required to understand what this project is about.

-# Project Name z-commerce
+# Project Name E store
-This project implements a simple clothing store targeted for generation z people called z-commerce.
+This project implements a simple clothing store targeted for generation z people called E store.
 The website is a simple e-commerce website that allows admins to create products and classify them into categories.
 And it allows customers to make orders.

 # Table of contents
 * [Project Setup](#project-setup)